 On Facebook, activists regularly suggest that opinion polls should be ignored, because they are politically biased, or because they have proved inaccurate in the past.
-This is particularly important because a series of polls have now tried to understand the views of Labour members and voters on Brexit issues and policy.
+As I explain below, this is not true.

-Firstly, opinion polls are a much more systematic measurement of public attitudes than anything else – certainly there is nothing representative about those who answer to door to canvassers, or attend political meetings.
-This does not mean the polls are absolutely accurate, nor that bias is not be introduced by journalists reporting the results.
+- Opinion polls are a much more systematic measurement of public attitudes than anything else – certainly there is nothing representative about those who answer to door to canvassers, are stopped in the street by journalists, or attend political meetings.
+This does not mean the polls are absolutely accurate, nor that bias is not introduced by journalists reporting the results.

-Secondly, there is no evidence that poll results are biased by the views of their owners (many of whom are conservatives).
-They earn their living by telling the truth as far as they can, no commercial advertiser or political party will pay serious money just to have its views or products flattered.
-For this reason, polling companies have a professional code, they publish their questionnaires and sampling methods and their data.
+- There is no reason to believe that poll results are biased by the views of the owners of the polling companies, or by the clients who commission the polls.
+Polling organisations earn their living from a wide range of clients, public and commercial, by telling the truth as far as they can.
+No commercial advertiser or political party will pay serious money just to have its views or products flattered.
+For this reason, polling companies have a professional code.
+They publish their questionnaires and sampling methods and their data.
 Anyone can look for bias: if you find it, call it out!

-Thirdly, most polls are accurate within their stated limits.
+- Most polls are accurate within their stated limits.
 All publish their margins of error, which are rarely reported in the press.
 In the case of the EU referendum YouGov consistently predicted a result within this margin throughout the campaign, and the final result matched this.
+In the 2017 General Election, YouGov predicted the Conservative vote share (42%) exactly, but underestimated the extent of the swing to Labour during the election campaign, which went on after the last pre-election poll.
 Of 41 UK election and referendum polls conducted by YouGov up to 2016, their predictions were only twice out by more than 3%, and in 29 cases they were below 2%.

-However, in most polls, the numbers of respondents in each constituency it too small for prediction.
+Constituency level polling is, of course, extremely expensive.
+A sample of 1000 has been shown to be reliable for a national poll, but this means less than 2 responses from the median constituency.
 For this reason YouGov developed their MRP methodology, which combines the known attitudes of particular groups (drawn from large national samples), with the demography of individual constituencies, to predict at Constituency level.
 Thus we have a fairly clear idea of the proportion of Remain voters among white, 35 year old, university educated, women in high earning groups.
-We also know the proportion of the electorate in each constituency who fall into that group.
+The proportion of the electorate in each constituency who fall into that group is known from census and other data.
 By applying this to all the groups in each constituency it is possible to predict a result for each constituency.
 In the 2017 general election this predicted a national Conservative lead of 3.5%, against the result on the day of 2.4%.